 - Interest Rate Kicks in Right Away.
 Unlike credit cards with 0% APR balance transfer promotions, interest on loans from Marcus by Goldman Sachs® kicks in right away.
 It doesn’t matter if the loan’s regular APR is lower than a balance transfer credit card’s when said balance transfer card waives interest for 12, 15, 18, or even 21 months.
 If you’re confident that you can zero out your entire high-interest revolving debt load during this time frame, opt for a balance transfer card like Chase Slate® or Citi Simplicity.

 - Only One Type of Loan Available.
-Marcus by Goldman Sachs® only really offers one type of credit product: an unsecured personal loan built for consolidating or refinancing higher-interest debt.
+Marcus by Goldman Sachs® only really offers one type of credit product: an unsecured personal loan built for consolidating or refinancing higher-interest debt (though other uses are permitted).
 Most traditional banks and some online lenders have a wider range of credit options, including small business loans, credit cards, secured personal loans, home equity lines of credit, and more.

 - No P2P Element.
 Loans from Marcus by Goldman Sachs® aren’t peer-to-peer (P2P).
 Unlike sharing economy platforms, such as Prosper and Lending Club, Marcus by Goldman Sachs® does not use funds supplied by individual investors to fund its loans.
 If a sense of community is important to you, or you’re interested in adding P2P loans to your investment portfolio, look to a reputable peer-to-peer platform.